-Many traveller in Europe visit Rome and Dubrovnik as a part of the one itinerary.
-There are several options available for travelling between these two popular travel destinations.
+Many travellers visit Italian capital Rome and then continue their travel to Croatia.
+One of the most popular entry points to Croatia is the city of Dubrovnik.
+There are several options available for travelling between these two popular Mediterranean destinations.

-The easiest and the most comfortable way of travelling from Rome to Dubrovnik is by plane.
+The quickest and the most comfortable way of travelling from Rome to Dubrovnik is by plane.
 The flight usually takes around 1 hour 15 minutes.

 There are currently two airlines that operate direct flights on this route - Vueling Airlines and Wizz Air (April until the end of October).
 Croatia Airlines connects Rome with Dubrovnik via Split and Zagreb all-year long.

 If you have plenty of time to spare and want to see a little bit of Italy then taking a ferry across the Adriatic is a good choice for you.

 In this case first you will need to take a train from Roma Termini Station to one of the ports on the Italian coast (BARI or ANCONA) and from there catch a ferry to Croatia (sailing time is around 10 hours).